openstack-archive/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

   failure has occurred.

   #.
 Is Nexus Switch management interface down?
   #.
-Is there a failure in intermediary device between the Openstack
+Is there a failure in intermediary device between the OpenStack
      Controller and Nexus Switch?
   #.
 Can the next hop device be reached?